ezsystems/commerce-documentation/docs/guide/payment/payment_faq.md

 sudo apt-get install haveged
 ```

-This tool will start automatically at boot and will keep entropy greater than 1000.
+This tool starts automatically at boot and keeps entropy greater than 1000.